 Perhaps most importantly, you will find friendship with others who see the goal of self-knowledge or self-definition as the highest goal of an individual's life and each individual's true calling and purpose.

-These meetings were started in 1997 by a member of the TAT Foundation, which encourages but does not monitor or
+These meetings were started in Pittsburgh, in 1997, by a member of the TAT Foundation, which encourages but does not monitor or

 Ebbs & Flows:

 Questioning beliefs is an uncomfortable activity, so these meetings are unlikely to draw or maintain more than a handful of people at a time.
 We may have averaged half a dozen attendees over the years.
 What keeps the effort alive is a commitment on the part of one or two people to keep the meetings going "come hell or high water."
 There are periods when activity is on the upswing and other periods where the pendulum swings in the other direction.
-Here's the report from C.B. of a surprise that occurred at a recent meeting:
+Here's the report from C.B. of a surprise that occurred at a meeting of the Pittsburgh group:

 So something really cool happened last night at the PSI meeting .
 I started the meeting completely tired and unprepared, and only P. and J. showed up.
 I was really irritated and I didn't want to be there, and I opened up to them and I told them that I didn't know why I was there, that I don't know why we're even having this group and that I don't even know what the point of the group is after all these years.
 That I know we're supposed to be there to help one another on some ladder and do work, but I don't know what that means.